 Finding #1: Many LGBTI couples are private and closeted

 And, in a way, that’s hardly surprising.
-Given the amount of harassment, vitriole, discrimination and vilification that LGBTI people have had to endure for much of their lives, it’s simply safer for couples to remain in the closet.
+Given the amount of harassment, vitriole, discrimination and vilification that LGBTIQ+ people have had to endure for much of their lives, it’s simply safer for couples to remain in the closet.
 It protects them and their privacy.
 It’s a way in which they can take control and maintain a level of comfort and safety within their lives.
-And whilst it’s easy for those in the broader community who have never been discriminated against or led a closeted life to judge them for continuing to live their lives in the closet (“I think it’s so sad” or “why can’t they just admit they’re gay and get on with their lives?”), such judgement indicates a low level of engagement with the diverse community that is the LGBTI population.
+And whilst it’s easy for those in the broader community who have never been discriminated against or led a closeted life to judge them for continuing to live their lives in the closet (“I think it’s so sad” or “why can’t they just admit they’re gay and get on with their lives?”), such judgement indicates a low level of engagement with the diverse community that is the LGBTIQ+ population.

 Do you need help to plan your wedding in Melbourne?

-And it will take years to recover from that.
+It will take years to recover from that.
 It’s not just the rainbow community that will take time to heal – when daggers were thrown at us during that debate, those daggers also went through the hearts of our friends, allies and supporters, erasing progress in social justice and trust that had been built in the years prior.

 The attainment of marriage equality was always going to be only one more little step in the path towards genuine equality for LGBTI people.

 – Bronte Price

 So, next time a deeply private LGBTIQ+ couple comes to me as a wedding supplier, as someone who lived a closeted life for more than four decades, I can truly say that I do understand – indeed empathise – with them and their decision to remain closeted.
 It behoves other wedding suppliers to do the same, if they’re serious about providing products and services to the LGBTIQ+ community in a respectful way.

 Get the latest wedding ceremony news, advice & tips